Credit Terms through Receivable Based Financing

 Securing a factoring line reduces the number of risks clients take on offering credit.
 Invoice factoring with Bankers Factoring mitigates our client risk in three main ways:

 - AR Factoring Financing turns unpaid open invoices into same-day working capital.
 Invoice factoring relieves the cash flow gaps from offering credit payment terms.
 Factoring financing provides liquidity for payroll funding and business overhead.

 - Bankers Factoring provides non-recourse factoring, meaning we take on the credit risk and offer our clients bad debt protection.
-This means our clients do not lose funding in case of customer insolvency, bankruptcy, or protracted slow pay.
+Moreover, this means our clients do not lose funding in case of customer insolvency, bankruptcy, or protracted slow pay.

 - We provide outsourced credit, and AR management is included in our small fees, starting at .9% per 30-days.
 Our team of finance professionals qualifies your customers’ credit, and we manage the collections process.
 We enhance your operating efficiency and allow your team to focus on business development.

 Learn more in our previous article, “Extend Credit Terms with Factor Finance.